What are the 10 uses of anemometer?

 10. **HVAC Systems**:

-In industrial facilities and buildings, anemometer monitor airflow in heating, ventilation, and air conditioning (HVAC) systems.
-This improves indoor air quality, energy efficiency, and occupant comfort.
+In industrial buildings, anemometers monitor airflow in heating, ventilation, and air conditioning (HVAC) systems.
+This helps improve indoor air quality, energy efficiency, and comfort for occupants.

 In meteorological monitoring, CODA, with strong expertise and extensive experience, has developed various monitoring solutions for customers.